bool3max/bote/README.md

 ## TODO

-* Write the manpage and include usage examples
+* ❌ Write the manpage and include usage examples
-* Implement remote backup and restore functionality via Google Drive
+* ❌ Implement remote backup and restore functionality via Google Drive
-* Implement the option for overriding the editor as well as the PDF reader
+* ❌ Implement the option for overriding the editor as well as the PDF reader
-* --Implement local backup and restore functionality--
+* ✔️ ~~Implement local backup and restore functionality~~